Deep Learning for Deepfakes Creation and Detection: A Survey: Discussions and Future Research Directions

 Using detection methods to spot deepfakes is crucial, but understanding the real intent of people publishing deepfakes is even more important.
 This requires the judgement of users based on social context in which deepfake is discovered, e.g. who distributed it and what they said about it \cite{Read2019web}.
 This is critical as deepfakes are getting more and more photorealistic and it is highly anticipated that detection software will be lagging behind deepfake creation technology.
 A study on social context of deepfakes to assist users in such judgement is thus worth performing.

 Videos and photographics have been widely used as evidences in police investigation and justice cases.
 They may be introduced as evidences in a court of law by digital media forensics experts who have background in computer or law enforcement and experience in collecting, examining and analysing digital information.
 The development of machine learning and AI technologies might have been used to modify these digital contents and thus the experts' opinions may not be enough to authenticate these evidences because even experts are unable to discern manipulated contents.
 This aspect needs to take into account in courtrooms nowadays when images and videos are used as evidences to convict perpetrators because of the existence of a wide range of digital manipulation methods \cite{Maras2019}.
 The digital media forensics results therefore must be proved to be valid and reliable before they can be used in courts.
 This requires careful documentation for each step of the forensics process and how the results are reached.
-Machine learning and AI algorithms can be used to support the determination of the authenticity of digital media and have obtained accurate and reliable results, e.g. \cite{Fridrich2012, Su2017, Iuliani2018}, but most of these algorithms are unexplainable.
+Machine learning and AI algorithms can be used to support the determination of the authenticity of digital media and have obtained accurate and reliable results, e.g., \cite{Su2017, Iuliani2018}, but most of these algorithms are unexplainable.
 This creates a huge hurdle for the applications of AI in forensics problems because not only the forensics experts oftentimes do not have expertise in computer algorithms, but the computer professionals also cannot explain the results properly as most of these algorithms are black box models \cite{Malolan2020}.
 This is more critical as the most recent models with the most accurate results are based on deep learning methods consisting of many neural network parameters.
-Explainable AI in computer vision therefore is a research direction that is needed to promote and utilize the advances and advantages of AI and machine learning in digital media forensics.
+Researchers have recently attempted to create white box and explainable detection methods.
+An example is the approach proposed by \citet{giudice2021fighting} in which they use discrete cosine transform statistics to detect so-called specific GAN frequencies to differentiate between real images and deepfakes.
+Through the analysis of particular frequency statistics, that method can be used to mathematically explain whether a multimedia content is a deepfake and why it is.
+More research must be conducted in this area and explainable AI in computer vision therefore is a research direction that is needed to promote and utilize the advances and advantages of AI and machine learning in digital media forensics.